-Resource consents may be required for installation and operation of wastewater infrastructure including WWTPs, pipelines and monitoring bores.
-The Council has designated most of the wastewater treatment plant (WWTP) sites, which is an alternative way under the RMA of authorising the land use aspects of public works.
+Resource consents may be required for installation and operation of wastewater infrastructure including Wastewater Treatment Plants (WWTPs), pipelines and monitoring bores.
+The Council has designated most of the WWTP sites, which is an alternative way under the RMA of authorising the land use aspects of public works.
 Outline plans are usually required prior to the installation of wastewater facilities on designated sites.

-Coastal Occupation/Structure Consent
+10.3.1.3 Coastal Occupation/Structure Consent

-Part III of the TRMP applies to the coastal marine area and some wastewater infrastructure such as pipelines buried in an estuary require a costal permit to disturb and occupy the foreshore and seabed.
-A separate permit is required for constructing infrastructure and another permit is required to undertake maintenance and repair work to existing infrastructure (e.g. the NRSBU pipeline across Waimea Inlet).
+Part III of the Tasman Resource Management Plan applies to the coastal marine area and some wastewater infrastructure such as pipelines buried in an estuary require a costal permit to disturb and occupy the foreshore and seabed.
+A separate permit is required for constructing infrastructure and another permit is required to undertake maintenance and repair work to existing infrastructure (e.g. the Nelson Regional Sewerage Business Unit pipeline across Waimea Inlet).